NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 	- CTRL+C - Copy currently selected spawn(s)
 	- CTRL+V - Paste spawn(s) currently on the clipboard
 	- Delete - Delete currently selected spawn(s)
-- The online spawnsets window now remembers the spawnset sorting after it is closed.
+- The "Download Spawnset" window now remembers the spawnset sorting after it is closed.
 - The application now asks you to confirm to overwrite the existing arena with a preset, as this cannot be undone easily.
 - The maximum amount of spawns you can have per spawnset is now set to 10,000.
 - Improved messages when saving or replacing spawnsets.